wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    https://support.tricentis.com/community/article.do?number=KB0013085
    Knowledge Base article

-   ???

-   ### Connect to a Cloud-hosted license server
+   ### Connect to a local license server

    <a target="_blank" href="https://www.youtube.com/watch?v=mWebNjwzasM">
    VIDEO: How to Activate your Trial</a> from inside Tosca Commander.

+1. Click the Windows icon and click "Tosca License Configuration".
+1. Click Activate.
+1. Click Local Machine.
+OK.
+1. Switch to the license port

-1. In Tricentis Tosca Commander, navigate to the Project menu and click on License.
+1. Open Tricentis Tosca Commander, navigate to the Project menu and click on License.
 Click on Connect.

 Ability to access the cloud server through the port TCP 443.